leticiamat/leticiamat.github.io/discrete-structures.md

     onload="renderMathInElement(document.body, {delimiters: [{left: '$$', right: '$$', display: true}, {left: '$', right: '$', display: false}]});"></script>

 These are my lecture notes for the course Discrete Structures I at the University of Heidelberg.
-It is based on the following references:
+It is based on personal lecture notes of Professor Felix Joos and the following references:

 - [Graph Theory, by Reinhard Diestel](https://katalog.ub.uni-heidelberg.de/cgi-bin/titel.cgi?katkey=68186198&sess=5f7a7579bfaf3a64015bcea36e810349&art=f&kat1=freitext&kat2=ti&kat3=au&op1=AND&op2=AND&var1=diestel%20graph%20theory&var2=&var3=)
 - [Introduction to Graph Theory, by Douglas West](https://katalog.ub.uni-heidelberg.de/cgi-bin/titel.cgi?katkey=65556254&sess=b50347097cae2224671ddc674cf2f8f3&query=introduction%20to%20graph%20theory)
 - [Combinatorial Optimization, by Bernhard Korte and Jens Vygen](https://katalog.ub.uni-heidelberg.de/cgi-bin/titel.cgi?katkey=68239473&sess=b4681c0144bdad684b6bf44a4fee8e1a&art=f&kat1=freitext&kat2=ti&kat3=au&op1=AND&op2=AND&var1=Korte&var2=Combinatorial%20optimisation&var3=)

-The code for this page is available on my [GitHub](https://github.com/leticiamat/leticiamat.github.io) repository.
+The code for this page is in markdown and is available on my [GitHub](https://github.com/leticiamat/leticiamat.github.io) repository.

 # Lecture 1: The basics of Graph Theory